Feo's Stuff HORROR / THRILLER

 The crew sets sail for a long voyage, halfway around the world.
 Denham pays his money and keeps his lips sealed.
 Ann, who never sailed on a ship before, is having the time of her life, but for the rest of the all male crew, its just another day at hard work.
 Antagonistic sparks fly between Ann and the First Mate, John "Jack" Driscoll (Bruce Cabot: THE ROADHOUSE MURDER, DISGRACED!, MYSTERY OF THE WHITE ROOM, FALLEN ANGEL), and even audiences back then knew what that meant.

-What indeed.
 They reach the island and see the impressive wall that separates the villagers from the rest of the land.
+It's at moments like these that the dialogue gets a little sketchy.

 Ann: How will we know we're at the right island?